 Just as important as the nutrient solution are light and temperature conditions.
 Plants need light for photosynthesis, the process by which they convert light, water, and carbon dioxide into food.

 In hydroponics, specialized grow lights often provide the light that can cater to the plant’s specific light spectrum needs.

 Temperature, too, plays a crucial role.
 Each plant species has a preferred temperature range for optimal growth.
 By controlling the environment, hydroponic growers can provide the perfect temperature for their plants, no matter the weather outside.

 Hydroponics is not a one-size-fits-all approach.
 There are several types of hydroponic systems, each with unique mechanics and benefits.

-The wick system is the simplest type of hydroponic system.
-It involves a reservoir filled with a nutrient solution and a wick that draws this solution up to the plant’s roots.
+The wick system is the simplest hydroponic system.
+It involves a reservoir filled with a nutrient solution and a wick that draws the solution up to the plant’s roots.
 It’s simple, effective, and great for beginners.

 Deep water culture